-To strengthen ecological restoration capacity, ELTI offers practical, hands-on field-based courses, facilitated at ELTI's Focal Training Sites located in the Azuero Peninsula.
-Course participants learn the importance of the scientific method in the development of sound restoration strategies from on-going research and group exercises in the model farms, interpretative trail networks, and demonstration areas.
-To communicate the practices and benefits of forest restoration in a practical and culturally appropriate manner, ELTI integrates landowners from the Association of Livestock and Agrosilvopastoral Producers of Pedasí (APASPE) as cofacilitators.
+To strengthen ecological restoration capacity, ELTI offers participants with experiential, placebased learning opportunities via their Training Landscapes, located in the Azuero Peninsula, which are designed to facilitate engagement and support the retention and application of knowledge.
+Participants learn the importance of the scientific method in the development of sound restoration strategies from on-going research and group exercises in the model farms, interpretative trail networks, and demonstration areas.
+To communicate the practices and benefits of forest restoration in a practical and culturally appropriate manner, ELTI integrates landowners from the Association of Livestock and Agrosilvopastoral Producers of Pedasí (APASPE) as co-facilitators.
 APASPE is a local organization of environmental leaders at the forefront of transforming the Panamanian ranching sector by promoting the use of sustainable practices to benefit the environment, producers, their families, and other inhabitants of the region.

-This training was offered to Emberá and Wounaan community leaders from the Darien, who were interested in strengthening their knowledge and practical skills of forest restoration and sustainable agricultural production.
+This training was offered to Emberá and Wounaan community leaders from the Darien and adjacent Emberá-Wounaan indigenous territories, who were interested in strengthening their knowledge and practical skills of forest restoration and sustainable agricultural production.
 Over a period of five days, course participants learned how to design and implement strategies to increase forest cover through agroforestry systems.
 Additionally, participants had the opportunity to learn and exchange experiences, concepts and practical tools with ELTI facilitators, local experts, and peers.

-Course Objectives: The overall goal of the course was to educate participants on the role that forests play in providing ecosystem services, to foment restoration strategies into agricultural landscapes for ecological restoration and sustained production.
+Course Objectives: The overall goal of the course was to educate participants on the role that forests play in providing ecosystem services and the range of forest restoration strategies that can be integrated into agricultural landscapes for increased conservation and sustained production.